JULY 21 2018 | Noon to 10PM

 Working in partnership with Killian Pacific and Simple Bank, PSAA has managed several interior office mural at Clay Creative, with plans for more.
 The aim is to provide local artists access to commission opportunities, and provide workers with an inspiring everyday environment to be in, in the heart of Portland’s Central Eastside Industrial District.

-In the Winter of 2017, PSAA started organizing rotating painting inside the parking garage at Clay Creative.
-All of the garage work is being done on a volunteer basis by PSAA and mainly local artists wanting to build their portfolios, or experiment with new designs and painting techiques.
-If you're an artist and interested in getting on the list for future rounds of paitning, please email PSAA examples of your artwork.
+In 2017, PSAA began organizing rotating painting inside the parking garage at Clay Creative.
+All garage murals are done on a volunteer basis by both PSAA and participating artists.
+These walls provide much needed space to build portfolios, experiment with new designs, and painting techiques.
+If you would like to make a tax-deductable donation to support this work, please consider dontaing.